 - Tread water for two minutes while keeping their head above water. - Swim a minimum of 20 yards in one direction without stopping.
-Using front crawl (freestyle) while keeping their face in the water and without touching the ground or holding onto the wall.
+Using front crawl (freestyle) while keeping their face in the water and without touching the ground or holding onto the wall. - □ Beginner/Non-Swimmer.

-Beginner/Non-Swimmer.
 This swimmer cannot successfully demonstrate or complete the above requirements.
 A beginner swimmer is only permitted in shallow water or where they can stand comfortably.
-Non-swimmers must wear a Coast Guard-approved personal flotation device (PFD/lifejalways.
-Consult the facility or lifeguard about whether they should be considered a beginner or non-swimmer. icket), Intermediate Swimmer.
-This swimmer can successfully demonstrate the above requirements in sharp or calm deep water but is considered a cautious swimmer or a swimmer who is not strong.
-Coast Gua approved flotation devices (PFD/lifejacket) are optional (unless required by activity), but it is not recommended that anyone at this level participate in high-risk swimming/aquatic activities, such as surfing. □ Proficient Swimmer.
-This swimmer can successfully demonstrate the above requirements in shallow deep water; they display strong swimming skills and may participate in most high-risk swimming/aq activities.
-Coast Guard-approved flotation devices (PFD/lifejacket) are not required (unless required activity). uatic Please note that some activities may require a more advanced assessment.
-On (today's date), (participant's name)has earned the above checked swim level.
+Non-swimmers must wear a Coast Guard-approved personal flotation device (PFD/lifejacket), always.
+Consult the facility or lifeguard about whether they should be considered a beginner or non-swimmer. - □ Intermediate Swimmer.
+This swimmer can successfully demonstrate the above requirements in shallow or calm deep water but is considered a cautious swimmer or a swimmer who is not strong.
+Coast Guard-approved flotation devices (PFD/lifejacket) are optional (unless required by activity), but it is not recommended that anyone at this level participate in high-risk swimming/aquatic activities, such as surfing. - □ Proficient Swimmer.
+This swimmer can successfully demonstrate the above requirements in shallow or deep water; they display strong swimming skills and may participate in most high-risk swimming/aquatic activities.
+Coast Guard-approved flotation devices (PFD/lifejacket) are not required (unless required by activity).

+Please note that some activities may require a more advanced assessment.

+On (today's date) , (participant's name) has earned the above checked swim level.
 This test is valid for one year from the date of this test.
-Instructor's Printed Name: Instructor's Signature: Instructor's Title: